 As you can see…The Federal Reserve System’s paper money scams amount to blatant dishonesty.

 Silver expert Dr. Jeffrey Lewis states rather bluntly “In our fully propagandized culture and society, precious metals are among the great “misunderstood”; a grotesque illustration of the century-old financial/political movement to “free” liquidity.
 It takes a pillage to get this far down the rabbit hole; a broken economy, old systems spiraling out of control.”

 Isn’t it time we stand up for sound economics and honest money.
 Sure you can speculate in stocks and bonds if that pleases you.
 You will definitely capture some excitement…and you may reap some profits.
 However, the long-term scenario requires protection from the Federal Reserve System’s egregious monetary policies.
 That means you might consider investing in gold and silver.
 Cryptocurrencies also offer some possibilities.

 Let’s face it.
 You must protect your wealth now!
 Here’s something you need understand.
 Jim Rickards calls each possibility that could cause an economic avalanche “ a “snowflake.”
 You certainly don’t want to be caught in this unpredictable catastrophe.

 Here’s a quote from Friedrich von Hayek: With the exception only of the period of the gold standard, practically all governments of history have used their exclusive power to issue money to defraud and plunder the people.

-RA Meyer -The Objectivist Masters the Social Maze
+RA Meyer -Master the Social Maze